Bevy-Rust-GPU/example-workspace/README.md

 `cargo run` after building the `rust-gpu` workspace to preview the generated shader.

-### `bevy-rust-gpu` Crate

-Bevy library crate, houses support code for defining interfaces to `rust-gpu` entrypoints and using them via material.

 ### `viewer` Crate

 Bevy binary crate, loads an example scene that renders a side-by-side comparison of WGSL and Rust PBR materials.